VernonNaidoo-Toronto/SCS3250-Group-2-Final-Project/README.md

 * The primary objective of this part was to understand if there were any association between weather data and ridership.
 * Our dataset was already cleaned and is extracted outliers and public holidays.
-* After analyzing our dataset, the most interesting feature is when we can see a positive relationship between the mean temperature and the number of riderships using Union Station just on the weekend, however, there is not any relationship between these two variables on weekdays.
+* After analyzing our dataset, the most interesting feature is when we can see a positive relationship between the mean temperature and the number of passengers using Union Station just on the weekend, however, there is not any relationship between these two variables on weekdays.
 * Also, total precipitation and average temperature have weak positive correlations.

 ### Autocorrelation

-* The primary objective of this part was to understand if there is any pattern in a single variable as it changes over time.
+* The primary objective is to understand whether patterns exist within a single variable as it changes over time.
-* Our dataset was already cleaned and is extracted outliers and public holidays.
+* For input data, the previously cleaned dataset with holidays and outliers identified was used.
-* After analyzing our dataset, the graph shows us that choosing variables are autocorrelated daily but when limiting the time frame as monthly autocorrelation is getting smaller even we can not see any autocorrelation which shows us the choosing variable becomes random.
+* After analyzing our dataset, the graph shows us that variables with daily frequency are autocorrelated.
+However, when selecting monthly summaries, such as monthly mean temperature, the autocorrelation measurement is far below the accepted confidence interval, indicating that no significant autocorrelation can be detected.
 * Also, the graphs show us when time moves further away it can be seen less of autocorrelation.

 [ANALYSIS (Jupyter Notebook Link)](https://github.com/Jenarth/SCS3250-Group-2-Final-Project/blob/master/2_Analysis.ipynb)